bshack/trndyModel/README.md

 });
 ```

-This extends the existing item data when the item data type is an object, old properties are overwritten, new properties are added to the object.
-Other data types are simply replaced with the new updated data.
+This extends the existing item object data, old properties are overwritten, new properties are added to the object.

-or when the item data type is not an object:
+or when the item data type is not an object it will simply overwrite completely the old data with new:

 ```
 modelColors.update(1, true);
 ```

-This will emit a 'change' event.
+This will emit 'change' and 'update' events on the collection and on the item if it is a model.

 When you don't pass in an index argument the collection is updated with all new data: